Sights- From Colorado to Washington

 Free Camping

 On this trip I have had a goal of not paying for camping.
 Oftentimes, this means traveling WAY off the beaten path and likely spending more money in gas occasionally than saved on camping, however, the secluded spots and amazing views that are found thus far have made this approach definitely worth the extra time and effort required, even if it does result in the occasional overnight stay in a Walmart parking lot...
 I think I shall have a future blog post detailing free camping vs. fee camping once more research is done and experience gathered.
 For now, here are some of the views I have woken up to.
+Rabbit Valley on Colorado-Utah border.
+Only a half-mile drive off-road to this site.

 Free restrooms, picnic tables, grills, etc and I had it all to myself.